OpenTTD/OpenTTD/docs/logging_and_performance_metrics.md

 - *World ticks* - Time spent on other world/landscape processing.
 This includes towns growing, building animations, updates of farmland and trees, and station rating updates.
+- *NewGRF callbacks* - Time spent executing NewGRF dynamic callbacks.
+  This is the sum of all callbacks across all NewGRFs active in the game.
 - *GS/AI total*, *Game script*, and *AI players* - Time spent running logic for game scripts and AI players.
 The total may show as less than the current sum of the individual scripts, this is because AI players at lower